-The key is the diversity – a little bit of everything.
+The key is diversity – a little bit of everything.

-The other major meal is either rice, or pasta (not both😊)
+The other major meal is either rice, or pasta (but not both.)

-And of course, the daily salat: tomato, cucumber, sweet (red) pepper (full of vitamin C), a shallot onion, radish, a full squeezed lemon and olive oil.
+And of course, the daily salad: tomato, cucumber, sweet (red) pepper (full of vitamin C), a shallot onion, radish, the juice of one lemon and olive oil.

-To some of the meals I add a bit of nuts, but really not much.
+On occasion I may add some nuts, but not really a lot.
 Not always and usually only to one of the day’s meals.

 Between the meals I eat fruits – one full fruit in season or two halves of two different fruits (in season).

-I do have my “sins”😊; I usually end the day with a soy cream, 120 calories, but almost 4gr of proteins and 150mg of calcium.
+I do have my “sins”; I usually end the day with soy cream, 120 calories, but almost 4 grams of protein and 150 milligrams of calcium.

-During the day, another “sin” is a green or white tea with two small “industrial” oatmeal cookies, ~100 calories, no nutrition value☹
+During the day, another “sin” of mine is green or white tea with two small “industrial” oatmeal cookies, ≈100 calories, no nutrition value.

+Chapter 15

-Chapter 15, Food supplements.
+Food Supplements.

-I’m well aware, that there are no clear conclusions regarding the benefits of food supplements.
+I’m well aware, that there are no simple conclusions regarding the benefits of food supplements.

-But the question is what was the question…😊
+But the question is what is the question…?

 If one expects a food supplement to cure cancer or to improve memory, then the research is a waste of time.
-No food supplement will make such miracle.
+No food supplement can create such a miracle.

-But if you are aware what can be missing in your diet on a specific day, then a food supplement is a perfect solution.
+But if you are aware of what may be missing from your diet on any one day, then a food supplement can be the perfect solution.

-On a rest day, I almost don’t take any supplements, except B-12, which I take at least every other day, because as a vegan I do not have natural means to get it, and B-12 is crucial for many body and brain functions.
+On a rest day, I usually don’t take any supplements, except for B-12, which I take at least every other day, because as a vegan I have no natural means for acquiring it, and B-12 is crucial to many body and brain functions.

-If I think, that on a specific day I may have not enough calcium, I’ll take the supplement.
-Same about iron, potassium and zinc.
+If I think, that on a specific day I may have not enough calcium, I’ll take that supplement.
+The same for iron, potassium and zinc.

 For me the key food supplements are some amino acids.